TheDataStation/solo/README.md

    If the script is run a local machine where you can use a browser on it, follow the instruction on the console and copy/paste the URL (starting with  http://localhost ...) into your browser.
-Then go to "5.3"
+Then go to section 5.3

 ### 5.2.
 Client setting
    If demo server is on a remote machine, do port routing on the client machine by runing the following script,